How to become a business administrator: Savannah's story

-What to expect if you want to be a business administrator
+What to expect if you want to become a business administrator

 - Business administrator average salary: £14,000 to £28,000 per year

 - Administrator hours: 38 to 40 hours per week

 This information is a guide and is constantly changing.
 Please check the National Careers Service website for the latest information and all the qualifications needed. (sources: LMI for All, National Careers Service)